SiaFoundation/siad/skykey/README.md

 `TypePrivateID` represents a skykey that uses the XChaCha20 cipher schemes and is can be used for encrypting skyfiles.
 Implicitly, this specifies the entropy length as the length of a key and nonce in that scheme.
 Its byte representation is 1 type byte and 56 entropy bytes.
-When used or skyfile encryption, the key ID is never revealed.
+When used for skyfile encryption, the key ID is never revealed.
 Instead the Skykey is used to derive a file-specific key, which is then used to encrypt a known identifier.
 This means that without knowledge of the Skykey, you cannot tell which Skykeys were used for which